eri-purniawan/dotfiles/README.md

 ### Installing

-* Note this build require to applay pywal for color scheme
+* Note this build require to apply pywal for color scheme
 * for pywal, there a scripts named ``updatepywal.sh`` this script use nitrogen to select wallpaper and applay it on the fly